Client Management

 Viewing client details

-Click on any client row to open the entity drawer, which shows a comprehensive view of the client record.
+Click on any client row to open the client drawer, which shows a comprehensive view of the client record.
 The drawer displays a hero header with the client name and key details, followed by grouped sections for contact information, address, and related records.
 The drawer also shows a collection progress bar that visualizes how much has been paid versus invoiced for this client, giving you an at-a-glance view of outstanding balances.

 Row actions